ravinggenius/scratch_pad/README.markdown

 * finish options/settings and user preferences
 * make users and groups easily swappable for another user system, in part or in whole
-* default theme should look better
+* default templates should look better
-* themes and node extensions should have a manifest (probably yaml) to specify their javascript dependencies and load order
+* themes and node extensions should have a manifest (probably yaml) to specify their images and javascript dependencies and load order
 * find a way to make non-content nodes (small scripts or styles) work
   * an admin may wish to include some extra styles or scripts into the document
   * these should allowed to be specified (optionally) these to be injected at the bottom of <head> or <body>
     * when injected they should not be wrapped with the normal <article> or <section> (naked)
+* 100% test code coverage

 ## Wish List